EnceladusII/caelestia-fedora/README.md

 ## Updating

-Simply run `yay` to update the AUR packages, then `cd` into the repo directory and run `git pull` to update the configs.
+Simply run `cd` into the repo directory and run `git pull` to update the configs.

 ## Usage